 Joseph H. Felter was interviewed about his Dædalus article (co-authored with Jacob N. Shapiro) on “Limiting Civilian Casualties as Part of a Winning Strategy: The Case of Courageous Restraint.”
 Audio and transcripts are available on the Carnegie Council’s website and the interview is available through the Carnegie Council’s podcast.
 Selected video clips are available on Youtube.

 Scott Sagan was interviewed about his Dædalus article, co-authored with Jeffrey G. Lewis, on “The Nuclear Necessity Principle: Making U.S. Targeting Policy Confirm with Ethics & the Laws of War.”
-The interview will air in late summer 2017 as part of the Global Ethics Forum TV program, and video, audio, and transcripts will be made available on the Carnegie Council’s website, and you can watch a video clip here.
+An audio recording and transcript of the full interview are available on the Carnegie Council’s website, and you can watch a video clip here.
 The televised interview will air on September 9.
 MHz Networks will air the program nationwide on Saturdays at 3 p.m. – a listing of channels in your local area is available here.

 New Dilemmas in Ethics, Technology, and War Workshop